 Finally, across the street, SIDE CORE took over the vitrine of a gallery and collaborated with one of their long-time collaborator, artist Ryota Kikuchi for a special installation.
 Together, they built a bed inside the gallery's front glass display, for the artist to sleep on.
 The result: Roppongi at Night, a performance art piece that lasted the whole night in front of people passing by the street.
 Some of the audience were surprised, others shocked but most highly curious with their phones out.
 'Is the artist really sleeping?
 What is he trying to tell us?
 If we make too much noise, will he wake up?'
 This might be interpreted as a subtle nod against capitalism and the culture 'window-shopping', as well as a commentary on the multi-media and interactive art.
 Why look at a painting when you can watch a live human being inside a frame, lit up with professional lighting, sleeping peacefully?
 Once again, Ryota Kikuchi, EVERYDAY HOLIDAY SQUAD, and curators SIDE CORE have shown the power of street action: of instantaneous DIY attitude, breaking rules and making history on a daily/nightly basis.

 About ROPPONGI AT NIGHT Artist: EVERYDAY HOLIDAY SQUAD, Ryota Kikuchi May 26th, 2018 （Sat） – May 27th, 2018（Sun）/all-night

 * video work can be seen only this time below / 15:00 -18:00 Venue：Pakara car parking 6-7-14, Roppongi, Minato, Tokyo.
 ZIP: 106-0032

-Consider reading our 16-page dossier, translated in both English and Japanese, on SIDE CORE in our inaugural GAD Magazine Issue 01, Street Futures.
+Our 16-page dossier, translated in both English and Japanese, covers SIDE CORE's past activities and was published in our inaugural GAD Magazine Issue 01, Street Futures.